Lifailon/CrystalDisk-Cli/README.md

 > 💡 Planing to add scripts for passing metrics to InfluxDB and rendering in Grafana

-Command Line Interface using PowerShell module for sofrtware [CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo).
+Command line interface using PowerShell module for sofrtware [CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo).

+When the program CrystalDiskInfo scans for information about the state of physical disks using, it saves its data in an ini file.
+This module reads only current and relevant data for provides information in the format of a PowerShell object.

 Function: `Get-DiskInfo`

 Parameters: \
-`$path` - Set your own path to the installed program \
+`$path` - Set your own path to the installed program (default: `C:\Program Files\CrystalDiskInfo`) \
 `Report` - Generate report right now (the program is started for the time of report generation, you must **use the console with administrator rights**).
 Without this option the last received data are generated, if the program is running constantly, the refresh rate can be changed in the interface settings or in the file: `DiskInfo.ini (Settings - AutoRefresh)`.

 ## Examples: